Heat Pump Pros & Cons: A Guide For Homeowners

 High Initial Cost

 Heat pumps are an excellent method to reduce energy bills but they are expensive.
 Depending on the size and type, it might cost anywhere from $3,000 to over $10,000 to install heat pumps.
-Also, installing an energy-efficient system like a heat pump may qualify for tax incentives from some local governments.
+This drawback is somewhat eased by tax incentives and utility rebates.
+Installing an energy-efficient system like a heat pump may qualify for tax incentives from federal and local governments, as well as rebates from electrical utility companies.

 Factors to Consider When Choosing a Heat Pump System